Chygos/Projects/Taxi demand analysis/README.md

 ### Modelling

 In this part, we will predict the average number of taxis demanded by commuters per hour in all stations.
-Prediction was focused on high demand areas (areas with 100 and above demand per hour).
-This was aimed at accurately predicting taxi demand in these areas to make ready enough taxis to meet up with the growing demand.
+During the exploratory data analysis, a demand group criteria was created where demand at pickup stations was classified into low, medium and high.
+As a result, this predictive modelling task aims to accurately predict taxi demand in these areas to provide adequate taxis to meet the demand.